How we review solar panels: Our methodology for testing and rating solar panels

 The solar panel features we prioritise

-We think the critical determinants of a solar panel’s quality are:
+We think the critical determinants of a solar panel’s quality are as follows.

 Energy efficiency